Dawn Dish Soap To Kill Lice Tutorial

 In my experiment, Dawn dish soap did kill lice bugs.
 But, that doesn't take care of the bigger issue, which is all of the lice eggs.

 Dawn Dish Soap For Lice Tutorial

 I’ve been pretty clear that Dawn is not the most effective way to get rid of lice.
-While it kills most lice bugs it DOES NOT kill any lice eggs, so you should plan on doing this same routine for at about 3 weeks.
-I personally would rather get rid of lice in one day then over the course of 3 weeks, but that's up to you...
+While it kills some lice bugs it DOES NOT kill any lice eggs, so you should plan on doing this same routine for at about 3 weeks with all of the horrible side effects (dish soap in eyes, rash, itchy scalp, horrible dandruff).